-Our headquarters are located in Redwood City, California where we occupy approximately 107,000 square feet of office and laboratory space in four buildings within the same business park from Metropolitan Life Insurance Company ("Met-Life").
+Our headquarters are located in Redwood City, California, where we occupy approximately 107,200 square feet of office and laboratory space infour buildings within the same business park of Metropolitan Life Insurance Company ("Met-Life").
 We entered into the initial lease with Met-Life for a portion of this space in 2004 and the lease has been amended multiple times since then to adjust space and amend the terms of the lease, with the latest amendment being in 2012.
 The various terms for the spaces under the lease have expiration dates that range from January 2017 through January 2020.
+In October 2015, we entered into an agreement to sublet a portion of our headquarters to a subtenant effective January 2016.
+This sublease expires in November 2019.

 We incurred \$3.6 million of capital improvement costs related to the facilities leased from Met-Life through December 31, 2012.
 During 2011 and 2012, we requested and received \$3.1 million of reimbursements from the landlord from the tenant improvement and HVAC allowances for the completed construction.
 The reimbursements were recorded once cash was received and are amortized on a straight line basis over the term of the lease as a reduction in rent expense.
-The remaining lease incentive obligation was \$1.6 million at March 31, 2015, and is reflected in other liabilities on the consolidated balance sheet.
+The remaining lease incentive obligation was \$1.6 million at March 31, 2016, and is reflected in other liabilities on the consolidated balance sheet.
 Rent expense for the Redwood City properties is recognized on a straight-line basis over the term of the lease.

 We are required to restore certain of the Redwood City facilities that we are renting to their original form.
 We are expensing the asset retirement obligation over the terms of the respective leases.
-We review the estimated obligation each reporting period and makes adjustments if our estimates change.
-In 2014, we entered into a sublease agreement whereby certain changes were made to facility by our sublessor.
-As such, on December 31, 2014, we revised our estimated asset retirement obligation to restore the sublet facility to its original form and recognized an asset retirement obligation of \$0.3 million and correspondingly increased our related estimated cash payments.
-Accretion expense related to our asset retirement obligations was nominal in the three months ended March 31, 2015 and nil in the three months ended March 31, 2014.
+We review the estimated obligation each reporting period and make adjustments if our estimates change.
+We recorded asset retirement obligations of \$0.4 million as of both March 31, 2016 and December 31, 2015, which are included in other liabilities on the consolidated balance sheets Accretion expense related to our asset retirement obligations was nominal in the three months ended March 31, 2016 and nominal in the three months ended March 31, 2015.

-In accordance with the terms of the amended lease agreement, we exercised our right to deliver a letter of credit in lieu of a security deposit.
-The letters of credit are collateralized by deposit balances held by the bank in the amount of \$0.7 million as of March 31, 2015 and December 31, 2014.
+Pursuant to the terms of the amended lease agreement, we exercised our right to deliver a letter of credit in lieu of a security deposit.
+The letters of credit are collateralized by deposit balances held by the bank in the amount of \$0.7 million as of March 31, 2016 and December 31, 2015.
 These deposits are recorded as restricted cash on the consolidated balance sheets.